 To nurture your body and physical wellness, consistency in eating a well-balanced diet filled with a variety of nutrients, vitamins and minerals will not only help prevent illness, but will also keep your body functioning at its best.

 It’s by skipping meals or eating too much when you aren’t really hungry that can affect your metabolic rate which in turn can upset your physical and mental health.

 Top tips for a healthy diet for life

 Middle-age spread is real!

-We all know a healthy diets consists of eating at least five portions of fruit and vegetables a day, drinking plenty of water, eating oily fish and whole grains, but how can tweak our diet as we age?
+We all know a healthy diet consists of eating at least five portions of fruit and vegetables a day, drinking plenty of water, and eating oily fish and whole grains, but how can tweak our diet as we age?

 - Eat more protein – as you age it’s common to lose muscle mass and strength, but increasing the amount of protein in your diet can help your body maintain muscle